No passwords, No popups, No cost

 2005

-Hi Tyrone: This isn't the Hotel California; if you've "had it" you can leave any time you like.
-But you, too, are welcome to tell people how to do electroplating at home.
-Here is all the space you want, an audience, and it won't cost you a dime.
-So get to it -- or is your posting just vacuous bitching?
+A. Hi Tyrone: This isn't the Hotel California; you can leave any time you like.
+Or you're welcome to tell people how to do electroplating at home.
+Here is all the space you want, an obviously eager audience, and it won't cost you a dime.
+So get to it -- unless your posting is just vacuous bitching.

 Your analogy that our warnings are similar to telling people not to drive because they might get in an accident is perfect.
-The government requires that every driver be trained, tested, and licensed; the government requires that every vehicle be registered, inspected, and insured.
-If you don't comply, you'll be fined, and in egregious cases jailed.
+The government requires that every driver be trained, tested, and licensed, and that every vehicle be registered, inspected, and insured.
+If you don't comply, you'll be fined, and in egregious cases you could get jailed.

 Similarly, the government demands training, testing, and licensing of all plating shops and their employees.
 Operate a plating shop without the registrations, the blood tests showing that the employees are safe, the discharge permits, the testing of bath surface tensions, the ampere-hour logs, the waste accumulation records, the manifesting, the annual hazwoper certification, or without advising your neighbors of the dangerous materials that you have on hand (Community Right-To-Know law), and you are subject to fines or even jail time.
 I know two plating shop managers who did hard time.

-Yes, you can probably illegally operate a small plating business and stay below the radar, just as you can probably get away with driving without a license, registration, or insurance.
-And lots of regulations don't apply if it's a hobby and you never take a dollar for plated product or your plating service.
+Yes, you can probably operate a small plating business and stay below the radar, just as you can probably get away with driving without a license, registration, or insurance.
+And most regulations don't apply if it's just a hobby rather than a plating service.

-But we had a 'cancer cluster' in my town so everything in the neighborhood was deeply investigated; all neighbors interviewed at length; and names printed in published books.
-If a child in your neighborhood contracts cancer and her parents find out that you were chrome plating in your garage, thus discharging carcinogenic fumes into the air, God help you!
+But in my town we had a 'cancer cluster', so everything in the neighborhood was deeply investigated; all neighbors interviewed at length; names published in books and court records.
+If a child in your neighborhood contracts cancer and her parents find out that you were doing chrome plating in your garage, discharging carcinogenic fumes into the air, God help you!
 It's not likely to happen of course, but if it does, your life as you knew it is over.

 Ted Mooney, finishing.com